Fouad Shafiq

 Mohamed Fouad Shafiq, more commonly known by his stage name Fouad Shafiq or Fouad Shafik (1899–1964) was an Egyptian actor.

 Early life

-Shafiq was born "Mohamed Fouad Shafiq" on 13 October 1899, in Cairo, Egypt.
-His father was an Egyptian of Turkish origin whose family arrived in Egypt from Crete; his brother was the renowned actor Hussein Riad.
+Shafiq was born "Mohamed Fouad Shafiq" on 13 October 1899, in a humble area in El Gamalia district in Cairo, Egypt.
+His brother was the renowned actor Hussein Riad.
 After his father's death, Shafiq left his high school and moved to Sudan where he worked and also married.

 Acting career

 Upon returning to Egypt in 1924, Shafiq met Youssef Wahbi and began his career in acting through the film "Anthem of Hope".
 Thereafter, he also worked in many plays in the Fatima Rushdi Ensemble.
-His performances varied between comedy and tragedy.
+His performances varied between comedy and tragedy, in films such as Nashid al-Amal (1937), Dananeer (1940), Berlanti (1944), and Sallama (1945).

 Death

 He died on 2 September 1964.